 The more you pay down the principal on the mortgage, the higher the HELOC limit.
 You then invest that available HELOC money into investments that generate long-term returns.

 Steps for the Smith Maneuver

-While the Smith Maneuver is a relatively simple concept to understand, it is important to follow the below steps in sequence to ensure that you do not accidentally breach the terms of your mortgage contract.
+While the Smith Maneuver is a relatively simple concept to understand, you must follow certain steps in sequence to ensure that you do not accidentally breach the terms of your mortgage contract.
 Remember, it is a maneuver.
 You have to do the steps in the right order.

 The first step would be to obtain a readvanceable mortgage loan from the right lender.
 In Canada, most of the Big 5 banks offer this product but under different names.
-Scotiabank has the STEP Program, BMO has the Readiline, RBC has the RBC Homeline Plan, CIBC has a CIBC Home Power Plan, etc. However, not everyone is eligible for the product.
-As such, it is important to contact your lender to check whether this option is open to you.
+Scotiabank has the STEP Program, BMO has the Readiline, RBC has the RBC Homeline Plan, CIBC has a CIBC Home Power Plan, etc. However, not everyone qualifies for the product.
+As such, contact your lender to check whether this option is open to you.

-To be eligible, you, of course, have to be a homeowner.
+Of course, you have to be a homeowner.
 Beyond that, you also have to have at least 20% equity in your home.
-Therefore, you can only be eligible for a readvanceable mortgage if you have 20% or more equity in your home or if you are a new owner willing and able to place a 20% or higher down payment.
+Therefore, you can only qualify for a readvanceable mortgage if you have that level of equity in your home or if you are a new owner willing to place a 20% or higher down payment.

 Step 2: tap into your HELOC

 Once you have secured the readvanceable mortgage, you now have access to a HELOC.
 You can now withdraw the funds in the HELOC.
 The upper limit is equal to the total equity in your home.
 It progressively increases each month as you pay back more and more of your mortgage principal.